 Among other functions, the CPC will be responsible for making recommendations to the college president regarding college planning, budgetary priorities, and participatory governance structures and functions.
 It will serve as the forum in which to discuss program improvement plans and program discontinuance.
-The CPC will be representative body of faculty, classified professionals, administrators, and students.
+The CPC will be representative of the body of faculty, classified staff, administrators, and students.